 The educational materials listed on this page are about Local and Regional Food Systems.
-You can browse these materials from this page or create a refined search using the filters at the left or the search box below.

 Local and regional food systems are ones that produce and distribute foods on a local scale rather than a national or international one.
 Food goes from farmer to table in fewer steps, by means of CSAs (Community-Supported Agriculture), local farmers’ markets, cooperatives, local food hubs or through commercial or institutional buyers, including schools, hospitals, grocery stores and restaurants.
 The goals of local food systems are improving the economic wellness of communities, increasing avenues to fresh local foods and creating viable markets for farmers and ranchers through value based supply chains and rural/urban integration.
 Local food systems also help sustainable communities prosper by strengthening the economic resilience of farmers and ranchers, via partnerships and social networks.
 Local farmers’ cooperatives provide farmers with the resources and scale of production needed to help each other tap lucrative value added food processing opportunities.
 Community supported agriculture, and farmers co-ops also help beginning farmers have a place to start through the support of the community.

 More information on local food systems, including tips for land access, a topic of particular interest to beginning farmers, can be found in the topic brief Building Local and Regional Food Systems.
 This topic brief is an online collection of practical resources on business and marketing planning, distribution and aggregation, meat processing and food processing, and more.
 For example, find resources for people who want to build poultry processing facilities or explore small-scale meat packing.
 The guide Building a Sustainable Business can be of service to beginning farmers, with its approaches to starting a successful farming business in a local food system and writing business plans and marketing plans.

 Scaling Up Your Vegetable Farm for Wholesale Markets